desaxce/fast-repl/README.md

 And `uv run pre-commit install --hook-type pre-push` for tests to run on git push.

 To run performance tests: `uv run pytest -m "perfs"`.
 Use -s to view logs.
+Run the CI locally with `act -j test`

 ## Dependencies